ichetanbhatt/mappy/README.md

 * ```ZERO_RESULTS```: some json enteries were not valid so a security check has been edded to log 'Wrong Data' everytime they occurs.
 * ```setPosition: not a LatLng or LatLngLiteral: not an Object``` still presists as LatLng are not provided in numeric form.
 * As zoom orientation was getting changed on every new animation addition on map.
 It is disabled using ```{ preserveViewport: true }```

+## Area of improvements:
+* As there is a limit for queries one can send to google Api, a better solution than our current workaround can be implemented.
+Send the query until we recieve Query_Overflow and as soon as we get it we set interval, then resend the failed query again.